bra1nDump/ai-task-vscode/docs/backlog.md

 ## Type at cursor - allows me to replace continue

+- For example current model does not support inserts only some sort of replacement

 ## Split target selection into a separate task - address speed, reliability and dumbness due to complex prompt

 - Let's try squeezing out as much as possible with the current model using better prompts